vzakharchenko/keycloak-radius-plugin/README.md

 ![impersonateUserExample3](./docs/impersonateUserExample3.png) ![impersonateUserExample4](./docs/impersonateUserExample4.png)
 2.  password in request must contain the password and otp.
 3. Structure Password in request:
-    -  PAP password: <Keycloak Password/RADIUS Password><OTP>, example: testPassword123456, where testPassword is password, 123456 is otp
+    -  PAP password: <Keycloak Password/RADIUS Password><OTP>
+           example: testPassword123456, where testPassword is password, 123456 is otp
-    -  MSCHAP/CHAP: <RADIUS Password><OTP>, example: testPassword123456, where testPassword is password, 123456 is otp
+    -  MSCHAP/CHAP: <RADIUS Password><OTP>
+           example: testPassword123456, where testPassword is password, 123456 is otp
-    -  PAP password with Otp ()if config file contains "otp":true) : <OTP>, example: 123456, where 123456 is otp
+    -  PAP password with Otp ()if config file contains "otp":true) : <OTP>
+           example: 123456, where 123456 is otp

 [OTP Password example](Examples/OTPPasswordJSExample)